 The following characteristics define BPaaS:

-• The BPaaS sits on top of the other three foundational Cloud services: SaaS, PaaS and IaaS
+- The BPaaS sits on top of the other three foundational Cloud services: SaaS, PaaS and IaaS

-• A BPaaS service is configurable based on the process being designed
+- A BPaaS service is configurable based on the process being designed

-• A BPaaS must be able to support multiple languages and multiple deployment environments because a business cannot predict how a business process will be leveraged in the future
+A BPaaS service must have well-defined APIs, so it can be easily connected to related services - A BPaaS must be able to support multiple languages and multiple deployment environments because a business cannot predict how a business process will be leveraged in the future

-• A BPaaS environment must be able to handle massive scaling.
+- A BPaaS environment must be able to handle massive scaling.
 The service must be able to go from managing a few processes for a couple of customers to being able to support hundreds, if not thousands of customers and processes.
 The service accomplishes that objective by optimising the underlying Cloud services to support this type of elasticity and scaling

 We believe that ‘Business Process Outsourcing’ (BPO) will be radically re-defined over the next five to ten years.
 Instead of its historic role as a cost-cutting tool, it will increasingly be viewed as a means of delivering higher-quality services and capabilities.